-Difference between Plant and Animal Cells: Plants and Animals consist the major kingdoms of Domain Eukarya.
-On one hand, Kingdom Plantae is composed of multi-cellular (although some are unicellular) autotrophic organisms.
-At present, it is estimated that the total number of plants is 400,000 while of course a lot still remain undiscovered.
+Differences between Plant and Animal Cells: Plants and Animals consist the major kingdoms of Domain Eukarya.
+On the one hand, Kingdom Plantae is composed of multi-cellular (although some are unicellular) autotrophic organisms.
+At present, it is estimated that the total number of plants is 400,000 while, of course, a lot remains undiscovered.

-On the other hand, the members of the Kingdom Animalia make up more than three-fourths of all species found in our planet.
-They typically range from the simplest like the sponges and corals up to the most developed one like humans.
+On the other hand, the members of the Kingdom Animalia make up more than three-fourths of all species found on our planet.
+They typically range from the simplest, like the sponges and corals, to the most developed, like humans.

 Table of Contents

-Like any other eukaryotic cells, plant cells that have their genetic material enclosed in the nucleus and have membrane-bound organelles.
-One of the most distinct features of plants cells is the presence of cell wall apart from the cell membrane itself.
+Like any other eukaryotic cells, plant cells have their genetic material enclosed in the nucleus and have membrane-bound organelles.
+One of the most distinctive features of plants cells is the presence of cell wall apart from the cell membrane itself.

-- This cell wall, primarily composed of cellulose, is what provides the whole plant structure support and rigidity.
+- This cell wall, primarily composed of cellulose, provides the full plant structure support and rigidity.

-- The main function of plant cells is to carry out photosynthesis because of the presence of chlorophyll in their chloroplasts.
+- The primary function of plant cells is to carry out Photosynthesis because of the presence of chlorophyll in their chloroplasts.

-There are different types of plant cells which are specific in performing certain functions necessary for survival.
+Different types of plant cells are specific in performing certain functions necessary for survival.
 The following are the types of plant cells:

 Animal cells are also a type of eukaryotic cells that contain a “true nucleus” and membrane-bound organelles enclosed together by a plasma membrane.

-- Animal cells do not have cell wall, which typically distinguish them from other eukaryotic organisms like plants and fungi.
+- Animal cells do not have a cell wall, which typically distinguishes them from other eukaryotic organisms like plants and fungi.

 - Scientists believed that the characteristic of having cell wall by animals is a feature that was lost in the past by a single-celled organism that eventually gave rise to the Kingdom Animalia.

 - Despite the lack of a rigid cell wall, animal cells have developed a wide array of cell types, tissues, and organs.
-Animal cells typically evolved to form nerves and muscles which allowed them for locomotion and mobility.
+Animal cells typically evolved to form nerves and muscles, allowing them for locomotion and mobility.

-There are different types of animals per se, depending on the type of environment they live in and the type of lifestyle they have.
-Listed below are some of the most common types of animal cells.
+There are different types of animals per se, depending on the type of environment they live in and their lifestyle.
+However, listed below are some of the most common types of animal cells.

-As eukaryotic cells, plants and animal cells share many features in common like the presence of organelles like the nucleus, mitochondria, cell membrane and other.
-However, as both are basic units of entities, each has their own feature that differentiates it from the other.
+As eukaryotic cells, plants and animal cells share many features in common, including organelles like the nucleus, mitochondria, cell membrane, and others.
+However, as both are fundamental units of entities, each has its feature differentiating it from the other.
 Here are the 17 differences in animal and plant cells: